"What are you?" "You're so exotic-looking." "I could tell you had something else mixed in."

 Growing up in a Minnesota suburb during the 1980s, as a multi-ethnic child of Lebanese, Norwegian, and Ashkenazi Jewish descent, I did not look like the majority of the community.
 These reoccurring statements were a constant reminder of that.
 I didn't want to be "exotic," "something else," or "different"; I just wanted to fit in.
 I would flip through magazines and lament why I couldn't have ended up with blonde hair and blue eyes like my Grandmother.
 My otherness always brought up feelings of confusion, pain, and curiosity.
 I wondered if the roll of the genetic dice had been different, how would that have changed my experiences?

-I approached the transformative process by referencing ancestral family photos, my ethnic heritage, and researching scientific lists of recessive and dominant genes.
-Through the application of make-up, wigs, and Photoshop I altered my appearance again and again, each time with different combinations of possible physical attributes.
-The process of reimagining my appearance created an altered sense of identity and mindset.
-During the transforming, photographing, and editing of this work more questions about self arose: "Who is this woman?", "How is her life different from mine?”, and "What ethnic group does she identify with?"
-The deep connection between our appearance, heritage, and identity emerged as the overlying theme for this body of work.
+In these self-portraits, I explore my identity through reselecting and recombining my features by referencing a scientific list of recessive and dominant genes and ancestral family photos.
+Through the application of make-up, wigs, and Photoshop, I alter my appearance each time with a different combination of possible outcomes.
+In the process of transforming, photographing, and editing this work, more questions about self arose: "Who is this woman?", "How is her life different from mine?" and "What ethnic group does she more identify with?"
+The connections between appearance, heritage, and identity emerge as an overlying theme for this series.